 The Committee specifically discussed with the external auditor how management's judgement and assertions were challenged and how professional scepticism was demonstrated during their audit of these areas; this included the disclosures for each matter noted above.
 The Committee is satisfied that the relevant accounting policies are in place in relation to these significant matters and that management has correctly applied these policies.

 In addition to the matters noted above, our external auditors, as required by auditing standards, also consider the risk of management override of controls.
-Nothing has come to our attention or their attention to suggest any material misstatement with respect to suspected or actual fraud relating to management override of controls.

 At the request of the Board, the Committee undertook to: